digitalave/digitalave-old-website-2023-07-06/_posts/2021-04-16-How-To-Setup-Jenkins-On-Kubernetes.md

 authors: [dimuthu_daundasekara]
 title: 'How To Setup Jenkins Server on Kubernetes - Master Slave Setup'
 subtitle: Setup Dynamically Scalable Jenkins Server on Kubernetes
 description: "This tutorial helps you install a scalable Jenkins server on a Kubernetes cluster.
 Jenkins can be easily set up using the kubernetes YAML definitions I've given.
 When your code base grows by the day, your Jenkins server becomes slower.
-Jenkins scaling is based on the Master-Slave model.
-This means You will have several Jenkins agent instances (Salves) and one Master Jenkins instance responsible for distributing jobs among Jenkins slaves.
-Jenkins Slaves were doing the jobs when Jenkins Master triggered the build/deploy pipeline."
+Jenkins scaling is based on the Master-Slave model."
 image: /assets/img/post-imgs/jenkins-k8s-deploy/Jenkins-on-kubernetes.jpg
 tags: [Jenkins, Jenkins Tutorials, Jenkins Kubernetes,Jenkins Kubernetes Plugin , Jenkins Docker, how to setup jenkins on kubernetes , featured]
 category: DevOps, Jenkins, Kubernetes